Rishiofficial432-432/lexus/mvp.md

 ## 5. Unique Selling Propositions (USPs)

-1.  **True All-in-One Integration:** Lexus uniquely combines over 15 tools, from journaling and habit tracking to mind mapping and attendance management, into a single, cohesive interface.
+1.  **True All-in-One Integration:** LEXUS uniquely combines over 15 tools, from journaling and habit tracking to mind mapping and attendance management, into a single, cohesive interface.
 2.  **Uncompromising Privacy-First Architecture:** By storing all data locally, it offers a level of privacy and security that cloud-based services cannot match.
 3.  **Function-Driven AI Command Center:** The AI Assistant is a "do-engine," using advanced function calling to reliably execute commands across the entire application.
-4.  **Innovative DocuMind Visualizer:** The ability to automatically generate an interactive mind map from a document offers a new way to understand and engage with information.
+4.  **Innovative VisualMind Visualizer:** The ability to automatically generate an interactive mind map from a document offers a new way to understand and engage with information.
 5.  **Zero-Friction Experience:** No accounts, no sign-ups, no subscriptions.
-Lexus is instantly usable, removing all barriers to entry.
+LEXUS is instantly usable, removing all barriers to entry.